JiacoDev/SnakeSDM24/README.md

 ### Project Structure

--'resources' : Includes any external resources, such as images.
+- `resources` : Includes any external resources, such as images.
+-
--'snake' : Manages anything from, game controls and menu, to the fruit spawns and collision.
+- `snake` : Manages anything from, game controls and menu, to the fruit spawns and collision.
+-
--'test' : The word speaks for it's self, contains the tests we performed during development.
+- `test` : The word speaks for it's self, contains the tests we performed during development.

 ## Requirements

 - Java 11+ (or any compatible version)

 - JavaFX SDK properly set up in your environment.

 ## Setting Up JavaFX